AnthonyvW/FORGE/README.md

 > **📅 Scheduled Release:**
-> FORGE is currently in active development*.
+> FORGE is currently in active development.
 >